yochannah/carpentries.org/_posts/2019/05/2019-05-21-aus-community-call-summary.md

 title: "The Carpentries in Australia: Community Discussion Summary"
 date: 2019-05-21
 time: "09:00:00"
-tags: ["Community", "Discussion Sessions", "Australasia"]
+tags: ["Community", "Community Discussions", "Australasia"]
 ---

 To coincide with the recent announcement of an official